karmaniverous/entity-manager/.stan/system/stan.requirements.md

 ## Logging and errors

-- EntityManager accepts an injected logger implementing { debug, error } (console by default).
+- Entity Manager accepts an injected logger implementing { debug, error } (console by default).
 - All helpers log debug context and error detail; errors are rethrown.

 ---